maggiesleepy/ici_template/README.md

 | dplyr | stringr | readxl | readr |
 |-------|---------|--------|-------|

-In this project, we want to see if the 2016 0206 Earthquake influenced the southern Taiwan housing market, so we focus on dealing with the data from 2015 to 2017 in southern Taiwan counties.
+In this project, we aim to determine if the 0206 Earthquake in 2016 influenced the housing market in southern Taiwan.
+Therefore, we focus on analyzing the data from 2015 to 2017 for every district in the southern Taiwan counties listed below.
+There are total of 148 districts in the following counties, which means that there are 148 observations in our dataset.

 List of counties we focus on researching: